 4. YouTube Audio Library

 The YouTube Audio Library is YouTube’s very own catalog of free stock music for creators to use in their videos.
-Unfortunately, it has nothing to do with being able to download your favorite songs from YouTube Music free of charge!
+Don’t get it confused with YouTube Music though – unfortunately, it has nothing to do with being able to download your favorite songs for free!

 Cons: The flipside of having such a wide variety to choose from is that it can take time to find that perfect song, especially with YouTube Audio Library’s fiddly navigation and no-frills layout.
 Even if you persevere and find a track to use, you’ve also got to be mindful of whether you need to attribute the artist in your video description too.
 Use the wrong attribution and you could still get copyright strikes!